ontop/ontop-website/guide/advanced/mapping-language.md

 Compared to columns, both IRI and blank node templates are **IRI-safe**.
 This means that they are encoded to be valid IRIs, following the [R2RML standard](https://www.w3.org/TR/r2rml/#dfn-iri-safe).

 ::: warning
 Literal constants, templates and columns can either be explicitly typed or have a language tag, but the two cannot be combined.
-For example the following mapping is invalid:
+For example the following mapping is *invalid*:

 ```
 mappingId     Book titles in Italian